clairew/tapl/hw/hw4.md

         - For each common field $l: S.l\lor T.l: J.l$
         - By IH: $S.l \subseteq J.l$ and $T.l\subseteq J.l$
         - By S-Record: $S\subseteq J$ and $T\subseteq J$
+        - If either S or T has no fields, their join J will be an empty record.
+An empty record is a supertype by width subtyping.
+        - For any field in $l$ in $S$ but not in $T$ (or vice versa), by width subtyping the field isn't required in the supertype.

 #### Meet is a lower bound
+Proof, by structural induction
 - Base cases:
     - If S: TTop, then $M \subseteq T$ and $T \subseteq TTop$
     - If T: TTop, then $M \subseteq S$ and $S \subseteq TTop$